gaqzi/reflections/content/shell/health_check_a_server_with_nohup.md

 set -euo pipefail

-# Run the Python servHANGUPer in the background.
+# Run the Python server in the background.
 nohup python3 -m http.server 5000 >> /dev/null &

 # Give the server enough time to be ready before accepting requests.